bishoy2002/IT-1025-Bishoy/Lab8/readme.md

 Business processes, application logs, network, social media sites, and mobile devices have increased need for big data.
 ## Structured Query Language (SQL)
 ### RDBMS and SQL
+Relational Database Management System (RDBMS) is an acronym that stands for Relational Database Management System.
+RDBMS is the basis for SQL, also for all modern data bases.
 ### Relationship, Primary and Foreign Keys

 ## SQL Injections